hep-forge/.github/profile/README.md

 ## HEP Forge Channel

+This is a distribution channel implementing many HEP scientific models and packages including some specific requirements.

 Packages are available and listed in https://anaconda.org/hep-forge/ You can also sort by version pre-compiled and install the one you prefer.